compasjs/compas/docs/README.md

 - Minimal project boilerplate
 - Script runner, can watch & reload almost anything (via nodemon)
-- Flexible code generators supporting routers, validators, api clients, mocks, CRUD queries and more in the future.
+- Flexible code generators supporting routers, validators, api clients, CRUD queries and more in the future.
 - Opinionated structured logging
 - Common Koa middleware wrapped in a single function
 - Various utilities like loading .env files, executing other processes and a